lxpqxl/MLOH/README.md

 # MLOH
-The Matlab codes of image retrieval using the MLOH descriptor will be comming soon!
+The Matlab codes of image retrieval using the MLOH descriptor